 The framework aims to reduce health inequalities for children, adolescents and adults with intellectual disability.
 The framework is NSW Health’s response to:

-In 2010, the NSW Health Analysis of costs and benefits of specialised intellectual disability health services report provided an economic appraisal of the range of options presented in the 2007 draft service framework to improve health care of people with intellectual disabilities.
+NSW Health Analysis of costs and benefits of specialised intellectual disability health services report provided an economic appraisal of the range of options presented in the 2007 draft service framework to improve health care of people with intellectual disabilities.
 The report analysed the costs and benefits of options related to specialised health services for people with intellectual disability (tier 4) and clinical leadership, research and education and training for health professionals working with people with intellectual disability (tier 5).